-Throughout the course of FFY 2017, the IDEA Part C Office presented data and other key information relative to the SPP/APR indicators and related activities to various stakeholder groups.
-Key information was shared with the Department of Health and Human Services (DHHS) Administration on at least a monthly basis and with Nevada's Interagency Coordinating Council (ICC), including ICC Subcommittees, as appropriate, at all quarterly meetings.
-Information has been shared, and feedback obtained, from the early intervention (EI) service provider community through the IDEA Part C Office monthly TA calls.
+Throughout the course of FFY 2017, the IDEA Part C Office presented data and other key information relative to the and related activities to various stakeholder groups.
+Key information was shared with the Department of Health a (DHHS) Administration on at least a monthly basis and with Nevada's Interagency Coordinating Council (ICC), included by Subcommittees, as appropriate, at all quarterly meetings.
+Information has been shared, and feedback obtained, intervention (EI) service provider community through the IDEA Part C Office monthly TA calls.

-Additionally, the process of implementing and evaluating the SSIP involved a multitude of partners from state and community agencies, the NDE, advocacy groups, and community stakeholders.
-The final draft of each indicator of the SPP/APR was reviewed with the ICC for feedback at the January 29, 2019 meeting prior to submission.
+Additionally, the process of implementing and evaluating the SSIP involved a multitude of partners from state and the NDE, advocacy groups, and community stakeholders.
+The final draft of each indicator of the SPP/APR was refeedback at the January 29, 2019 meeting prior to submission.

 Attachments

-File Name Uploaded By Uploaded Date
+File Name Uploaded By Upload

 No APR attachments found.